berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * ProvDemo: Update CSS to match mockup

-* ProvDemo:  Tab Bar with Sub Tab Bar as nicely shown in  screen 75 Credentialing & Hospital Association.
-Provide a alternating Icon for each tab that chooses one of a set of images based status of the tab.
-Will need a notion of VerifyTab or VerifySubForm so we can also do server side validation.
+*

 * ProvDemo:  Execute search and render results.
 This requires a read only table with alternating rows where the row is clickable or individual sub widgets are render able.
 Supports hover over row and scroll box on bottom of row.
 Screen-8

+* ProvDemo:  Add Auto suggest for NPI, Specialty,  city, state

+* ProvDemo:  Tab Bar with Sub Tab Bar as nicely shown in  screen 75 Credentialing & Hospital Association.
+Provide a alternating Icon for each tab that chooses one of a set of images based status of the tab.
+Will need a notion of VerifyTab or VerifySubForm so we can also do server side validation.

+*

 * ProvDemo:  Generic Status display screen for a process flow This is like a table but process but should support as a generic status object. screen 70.